Prenuptial Agreement

 • Is a prenuptial agreement enforceable in Pennsylvania?

-Yes, prenuptial agreements are legally enforceable in Pennsylvania, as long as they are created in accordance with state laws.
-Both parties must voluntarily sign the agreement, and it must be fair and reasonable at the time of signing.
-It is advisable to have separate legal counsel to ensure the agreement meets all legal requirements.
+Yes, prenuptial agreements are legally enforceable in Pennsylvania if they meet state laws.
+Both parties must sign voluntarily and the agreement must be fair and reasonable at the time of signing.
+It is wise for each person to have separate legal counsel to help ensure all legal requirements are met.

 • Do both parties need an attorney for a prenuptial agreement?